lbell/pretty-google-calendar/README.md

 Allows you to override or impliment just about any FullCalendar argument (with some exception).
 For example: `fc_args='{"weekNumbers":"true", "eventTextColor":"red"}'`

 Note: any argument that contains `[]` will fail due to Wordpress' parsing of shortcodes.
 No workaround currently.
-Note: this is epeerimental - things may break.
+Note: this is experimental - things may break.

 ### Styling Multiple Calendars